jim245/cs386team1/Deliverables/Implementation 1.md

 [CODE_OF_CONDUCT](../CODE_OF_CONDUCT.md) <br>

 ## Look & Feel
+Extremely simple 8 directional movement with a pixelated background.
+Movement will be improved as the project continues but for now it is smooth but simple.

 ## Lessons Learned
 Basic unity features, adding objects and applying attributes to them.
 Addtionally, we also are learning bits and pieces of C# as a byproduct of using Unity as our game engine.